Get insider access

 PQ EOTF

-In HDR, the PQ Electro-Optical Transfer Function, or EOTF for short, is the mathematical function that a TV uses to convert the digital signal encoded in the content you're watching into brightness.
-In short, it converts the 1s and 0s that define how bright a scene should be into the actual light output on the screen.
-Even though it's not part of our HDR brightness testing, the PQ EOTF plays an integral part in how well HDR content is displayed on your TV.
-We measure the PQ EOTF as part of a separate test and display the results as a graph.
+The PQ Electro-Optical Transfer Function (PQ EOTF) is a mathematical formula that translates the digital signal from HDR content into on-screen brightness.
+In simpler terms, it converts the 1s and 0s that define how bright a scene should be into the actual light output you see on your TV.
+Although not part of our HDR brightness testing, the PQ EOTF is crucial to achieving proper HDR image quality.
+We measure it as a separate test and present the results in a graph.

 Linearizing Luminosity